HIGHER WAGES! Most direct support roles start at $17.25+

 Other advocacy opportunities

-We ask that you would advocate at the federal level for direct support staff to have their own Department of Labor occupational code.
-They currently do not, and this makes it difficult for us to gather the data necessary to make informed decisions about the future of our valued staff members and their wages, when they are included with home health aides, personal care aids and other types of human services workers.
+We ask for your advocacy at the federal level for direct support staff to have their own Department of Labor occupational code.
+They currently do not, and this makes it difficult for us to gather the data necessary to make informed decisions about the future of our valued staff members and their wages when they are included with Home Health Aides, Personal Care Assistants, and other types of human services workers.

 For more information check out these resources: